LCC-CIT/CS133JS-CourseMaterials/Labs/Lab08/CS133JS_Lab08_Instructions-Part1.md

 ## Instructions

 There are two files for this exercise.
-Right click on each link and select "Save As" to download the files.
+Right click on each link and select "Save link as" to download the files.

 - [RegExpExercises.html](https://lcc-cit.github.io/CS133JS-CourseMaterials/Labs/Lab08/RegExpExercises.html)
 - [RegExpExercises.js](https://lcc-cit.github.io/CS133JS-CourseMaterials/Labs/Lab08/RegExpExercises.js)